massyfigini/HashnodeBlog/ckvfot3j20ldgcms1fpvbhlzx.md

 ## AWS in Python with Boto3

-To interact with AWS in Python, we use the Boto3 library.
+To interact with AWS in Python, there is the Boto3 library.

 ### 1. AWS S3